ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 Late notes as of next version:

 - Public API change: Parameter `skillSlot` in method `Scepter.RegisterScepterSkill` now takes a RoR2.SkillSlot instead of an int.

-**4.1.0**

-- ADDED ITEM: Ancient Scepter!
-Has skill overrides for ALL playable characters, and for each variant per chosen slot, but likely needs a balance pass or two.